 Everyone should go home healthy from work, and we can all do the right thing by protecting the health of our colleagues in the workplace.

-On the day of the accident, a visiting driver turned up to drop off materials to the warehouse.
-Due to the lack of traffic management routes, no current risk assessment and a reliance on hi-visibility tabards in the warehouse, my friend got run over by a 6 Tonne Forklift Truck, with his left leg taking the brunt of the accident.
+On the day of the accident, a visiting driver had arrived to drop off materials to the warehouse.
+Because no risk assessment had been carried out, there was a significant lack of traffic management routes and a reliance on hi-visibility tabards.
+As a result, my friend got run over by a 6-tonne Forklift Truck and his left leg was taken off by the brunt of the accident.

-He was taken to a local Hospital for immediate surgery.
-Within 2 hours of the accident he was given the choice of either full amputation below the knee or reconstructive surgery to rebuild his lower leg.
-He had to make the decision immediately without much thought of what the future might hold.
+He was rushed to a local Hospital for immediate surgery.
+Within 2 hours of the accident, he was given the choice of having either a full amputation below the knee or reconstructive surgery to rebuild his lower leg.
+He had to make the decision immediately with no time to think of what the future might hold.
 My friend chose the reconstructive surgery, and I probably would have chosen the same if I had been given the same shocking news.

-I am glad to say that he is now partially recovered and has been left with large amount of scarring and a slight limp in his left leg.
+I am glad to say that he is now partially recovered., but has been left with large amount of scarring and a slight limp in his left leg.

-The company he worked for has now implemented suitable a traffic control measures to ensure this type of accident does not happen again, as well as daily risk assessments to identify hazards.
+The company he worked for has now implemented suitable a traffic control measures as well as daily risk assessments to identify hazards to ensure this type of accident does not happen again,.
 I do ask myself why must it take an event like this to get a someone to action correct health and safety in the workplace/ Just one risk assessment would have mitigated many years of agony and suffering for my fiend.

-Health and safety is everyone’s business top to bottom in an organisation.
-It does not matter how large or small the business is ALL businesses are made up of people, and people are the most important assets of any business.
+Health and safety is everyone’s business - from top to bottom, in any organisation.
+It doesn't matter how large or small the business is, ALL businesses are made up of people.
+And people are the most important asset.
 We ALL have a duty to look after ourselves and everyone else.

-Secondly, make sure you are skilled in conducting risk assessments and reporting near-misses.
-These two steps are crucial s critical in stopping accidents happening in the future.
+Make sure you are skilled in conducting risk assessments and reporting near-misses.
+These two steps are crucial in stopping accidents happening in the future.
 ALL managers should ensure that HSE protocol is taken seriously.